encukou/snake-workshop/lessons/fast-track/if/index.md

 Notice that only one option is always selected.
 If you enter `28`, Python will reach `volume < 40`, display the appropriate message, and skip all other options.

-Summary.
+## Summary.

-"What did you see in this lesson?"
+What did you see in this lesson?

 The following is the English translation of the Czech text: